scottzach1/Project-Beans/project_requirement/project-requirement.md

 - One potential mitigation strategy is to limit the altitude the rocket can reach.
-Customer specifically said that the priority of the project is control and that the rocket reaching high altitudes is not the goal/desired.
+Customer specifically said that the priority of the project is control and that the rocket reaching high altitudes is not the goal or desired.
 This mitigation strategy can also apply to Risk 1\.

 **Risk 3: Rocket takes unsafe path due to wind causing damage**

-- **Description:** Rocket's trajectory affected by winds, causing it to take an unsafe flight path and in turn, causing injury to people or damaging
+- **Description:** Rocket's trajectory affected by winds, causing it to take an unsafe flight path causing injury or damge to property.
 - **Risk Type:** Environmental
 - **Likelihood:** Unlikely
 - **Impact:** Severe